ArielC98/ReactFirebaseChat/README.md

 # ReactFirebaseChat
-A real time chat built with React, Typescript and Firebase
+A real time chat app built with React, Typescript and Firebase